soriaj/Recipelicious/README.md

 # Recipelicious

 Recipelicious is a webapp for finding delicious recipes.
-You can search for over 1,000,000 delicious recipes.
+You can search for smaple delicious recipes.

 ## Motivation

-I wanted to create an app that would search top ranked receipes leveraging Food2Fork's API.
+I wanted to create an app that would search top ranked receipes leveraging Forkify API.

 ## Screenshot